Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 While it’s true that you can develop dental problems at any age, seniors have some unique risk factors that make them more likely to lose some of their teeth or develop severe gum disease as they age.
 These are some of the most relevant risk factors:

-• Insurance issues: Health insurance doesn’t cover most dental problems, so many seniors have to buy separate dental insurance or pay in full for any dental services they receive.
+• Insurance issues: Many seniors find that their health insurance doesn’t cover most dental problems.
+Medicare will cover minimal types of dental care, such as care received in the hospital, and a majority of state Medicaid programs fail to include comprehensive dental services among their benefits.
+As a consequence, many seniors have to buy separate dental insurance or pay in full for any dental services they receive.
 This can be a barrier for seniors who can’t afford another monthly expense.

 • Poor dental hygiene: The longer you go without proper brushing, flossing and professional dental care, the more likely you are to develop tooth decay, gum disease and other dental problems.
-As a result, more than 20% of Americans are afraid to visit the dentist due to embarrassment over the state of their teeth and gums.
-Some seniors also avoid the dentist because they’re afraid they’ll need extractions, root canals and other procedures to address the cumulative effects of poor oral hygiene.
+Unfortunately, as many as 20% of Americans are afraid to visit the dentist due to worries about treatments they will need, embarrassment over the state of their mouth and teeth, and other concerns.

 • Cost of care: For some seniors, cost is a major barrier to getting regular dental care.
 Without insurance, a simple cleaning may cost anywhere between $75 and $200.
 If you have a dental problem requiring treatment, the cost of care may increase substantially.
-The Illinois Department of Central Management Services reports that the cost of treating gum disease ranges from $500 to $10,000, for example.
+The University of Illinois at Chicago College of Dentistry reports that the cost of treating gum disease ranges from $500 to $10,000, for example.

 • Lack of transportation: If you don’t drive and don’t have access to reliable public transportation, it can be difficult to get to the dentist when needed.
 It can also be difficult to get to the dentist if you’re homebound and don’t have a friend or family member who can drive you.
 In 2020, about 13% of older Americans were considered homebound, making this a somewhat common problem.
 If you can’t get routine dental care, you may develop cavities, gum disease or other oral health problems.

-• Medication usage: Seniors are more likely to take prescription medications, some of which cause dry mouth.
+• Medication usage: Seniors are more likely to take prescription medications, some of which cause dry mouth, such as medications for Parkinson’s, Alzheimer’s and blood pressure problems.
 A lack of saliva also contributes to cavities and other dental problems.
 More than 40% of older adults take five or more prescriptions each day, increasing the risk.

 • Chronic medical conditions: Certain health conditions increase the risk for oral health problems.
 Some of these conditions are more common in older adults than in younger people.
 For example, uncontrolled diabetes is a risk factor for gum disease.